Book a Demo!

 * The resulting index buffer references vertices from the original vertex buffer.

-* If the original vertex data isn't required, creating a compact vertex buffer using meshopt_optimizeVertexFetch is recommended.
+* If the original vertex data isn't needed, creating a compact vertex buffer using meshopt_optimizeVertexFetch is recommended.

 *